tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 ```

 Given a name (which is presumably that of a given stage), we can massage the
-error into a `StagedError` by showing the error, and then putting that
+error into a `StagedError` by showing the error,
-along with the name together.
+and putting the name beside it.

-We can then use it like so:
+We want to be able to print this `StagedError` type in
+a nice way, so let's create:

 ```haskell
 printStagedError :: StagedError -> IO ()